dkarthe/webjeda-blog/_posts/2016-01-05-how-to-create-a-jekyll-blog.md

 <iframe itemscope="" itemprop="video" width="100%" height="310" src="https://www.youtube.com/embed/U0idtvxVo9I?rel=0" frameborder="0" allowfullscreen></iframe>

-And don't forget to leave the link of your newly created blog, in the comment section.
+And don't forget to leave the link of your newly created github blog, in the comment section.

 Thanks for reading!